 Homepage sets the background of your Ecommerce store and, on most occasions, leads your customers to your products.
 Hence, the homepage helps craft the first impression customers have of your brand.
 As an Ecommerce store owner, you must try to make the most of it.
 You can keep the following points in mind:

 - Let the customer know about your brand.
 Tell them your brand story and a brief idea about the type of products you sell.
 Brand storytelling will help you connect to your customers.

 - Highlight the value the customers will generate by purchasing from your eCommerce store.

 - Ensure smooth website navigation and transition between products.
 Use a well-categorized menu so that customers can seamlessly look through your website.
-Include a search bar for quick product findings.
+Include a search bar for quick product findings or search results.

 - Promote your best sellers, trending products, or new products.

 - Additionally, you can cater to different audiences by optimizing other languages and currencies.